tastycabbage/Node-OWOP/README.md

 Node OWOP you can host it on your pc or on your hosting

 # How to run
-Run installer, when it's done installing run starter, and enjoy Node OWOP
+Run installer, when it's done run starter, and enjoy Node OWOP

 # Credits
-FP (system2k) did this and repaired some stuf (2 things and some tips gived) </br>
+FP (system2k) did this and repaired some stuff
-I'm (mathias377) repairing code
+I (mathias377 or mathmakgakpak) made many things